hisurfadvisory/MACROSS/ncore/README.md

     getThis $hex_value 1
     $myVar = $vf19_READ

+Or call it with a plaintext value as the first parameter, and 0 as the second parameter to get the Base64 value.

 Decoding is also offered as an option in the MACROSS menu for the occasional obfuscated string that doesn't require full-blown CyberChef to decode in your investigation of events.<br>